liu-kristina/NLP/README.md

 # NLP
-Movie Recommender using FastText Model
+Movie Recommender and Ecommerce Review Prediction using FastText Model